nasa/isaac/README.md

 including a significant amount of the ISAAC code, mostly relating to the Astrobee robot).
 This repository includes:

-- [Astrobee software](https://nasa.github.io/isaac/html/astrobee.html) for inspection, cargo transport, measuring wifi signal strength.
+- [Astrobee software](https://nasa.github.io/isaac/html/astrobee.html) for added behaviors such as inpection and cargo transport as well as new sensor utilization.
 - [Dense mapping](https://nasa.github.io/isaac/html/geometric_streaming_mapper.html) to create a textured 3D map
 - [Volumetric mapping](https://nasa.github.io/isaac/html/volumetric_mapper.html) to map volumetric signals, such as WiFi.
 - [Image analysis](https://nasa.github.io/isaac/html/ano.html) module to train a neural network to detect anomalies